How to support a child with anxiety

 • Give your child a comfort object to hold onto during times of transition or separation.
 This can be a stuffed toy, a blankie, or any other object that reassures them.
 Later, as your child gets older and gains confidence, you can encourage them to leave it at home.
 Tell them they can carry it around with them in their heart.
 Gradually, they’ll learn to soothe themself without your help.

-• Establish routines for key times of the day, including a morning routine and a bedtime routine.
-This will give your child a sense of security.
-You should also make sure that your toddler is eating and sleeping well.
-If they’re having nightmares, try to figure out why.
+• Establish routines for key times of the day.
+For example, establishing a morning routine and a bedtime routine will give your child a sense of security.

-• Offer them “trial periods” for new activities.
+• Offer them trial periods for new activities.
 This will encourage them to try something new.

 • Praise them when they make an effort to overcome their anxiety.